Do we need a policy on recruiting people with criminal records?

 - If you collect, or plan to collect, criminal records data for recruitment purposes, you need to make sure your policy and approach is compliant with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.

 - More information: Asking the question – Guidance for employers on the GDPR, data protection and the processing of criminal records data in recruitment (Practical guidance)

-- It’s unlikely that asking about criminal records at application stage is necessary or proportionate.
+- Asking about criminal records at application stage is unlikely to be necessary or proportionate

-- If you decide you need to ask at a later stage, or will carry out DBS checks, you can let applicants know what to expect
+- If you plan to ask at a later stage, or will carry out DBS checks, you should let applicants know

 - More information: Approach to specific vacancies – A checklist [Practical guidance]